 Just the wonderful pine smell of your Christmas tree can calm your nerves and allow you to feel relaxed at one of the busiest times of the year.
 It’s nature’s gift to you.

 From the colourful baubles, beautiful lights, and shining ornaments to the delicious pine scent, it’s natural to feel uplifted when stepping into a room with a Christmas tree.
 Seeing how children get so excited and joyful at Christmas time automatically helps you to feel excited and joyful too.
 Christmas trees in all their beauty and glory emanate a positive mood setting the scene for a truly festive and fun Christmas season.
 Decorating a tree also can help you connect with your inner child, your inner wonder and your inner beauty.
 Let that beauty shine for all to see.

 Being happy is your natural state and the beauty of a Christmas tree can automatically remind you, no matter what your age, of your natural sense of your true spirit that is wise, kind, compassionate and joyful.

-This year rather than seeing decorating your tree as a chore, at often the busiest time of Christmas, squeezed in amongst other important priorities, make decorating your tree a main joyful event leading up to Christmas day.
+This year rather than seeing decorating your tree as a chore, at often the busiest time of the year—squeezed in amongst other important priorities—make decorating your tree a main joyful event leading up to Christmas Day.

 Allow plenty of time to do it so you don’t feel rushed.
 Plan ahead and let as many of the people in your household as possible know about it, so that they can join in.
 Provide delicious snacks to have while you are decorating, accompanied by the Christmas music you absolutely love.